Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

 ```

 ## **Starting GitHub**
-#### Hosting our project on Github, and share it with other people through out the world.
+#### Hosting our project on Github, and sharing it with other people throughout the world.
 #### Steps in order to create a new project and host it on Git

 1. **Creating a new repo on Git**